 52.2 million Americans age 65 or older are on Medicare.
 Another 8 million or so beneficiaries are younger people with disabilities.

 Most retirees pay no premiums for Medicare Part A, which provides hospital coverage.
-Part B, which covers outpatient care, comes with a standard monthly premium of $144.50 for 2020 (although higher earners pay more).
+Part B, which covers outpatient care, comes with a standard monthly premium of $148.50 for 2021 (higher earners pay more).

 Most people who have Medicare Part A & B, also have a Medicare Supplement plan (also know as Medigap).
 These plan cover some or all of the gabs that Medicare does not cover.
 Premium amounts for these plans vary widely because it depends where you live and what plan you choose.

 Part D, which provides prescription drug coverage, is offered by private insurance companies who have been approved by Medicare.
 The premiums / copay’s & deductible for these plans varies by plan and where you live.
 Higher earners pay more for that coverage as well.

 To answer the questions “Can You Keep Medicare If You Go Back To Work”?
 The answer is “YES”.
 Once you have your Medicare coverage, you can keep it if your going back to work.
 You don’t have to change anything.

 Some people go back to companies which offer very strong benefits packages and they want to take advantage of them.
 Unfortunately, these are very uncommon today.
 There are a few things to be aware of before you consider dropping Medicare and switching to an employer plan.

 Health Savings Account (HSA)

 HSAs come with a triple tax benefit.
 Contributions are tax-deductible, earnings are tax-free and withdrawals also are untaxed as long as they are used to cover qualified medical expenses.